svalinn/DAGMC/doc/usersguide/postprocessing.rst

     :alt:    Image showing the FNG facet information

-The .vtk file containing the curves is useful if you wish to examine the final model in a convenient and graphically responsive method; however, one cannot perform slice operations on the curve file.
+The .vtk file containing the curves is useful if you wish to examine the final model in a convenient and graphically responsive way; however, one cannot perform slice operations on the curve file.
 When plotting alongside mesh files, the .stl file should be used as it can be sliced conviently.
 If the .stl file is still prohibitively large, it is sometimes useful to generate a facet file with